ArjunaCluster/ArjunaUsers/getting_started/data_backup.md

 An easy "set-it-and-forget-it" approach for backups is to schedule them using cron jobs.
 A simple setup for this can be achieved by:
 1. Write a bash script to run `rclone` on whatever files/directories you'd like to sync.
 Let's assume this is called `backup.sh` (the simplest version would be a single-line script containing only the command above to sync your entire home directory, but you could include multiple lines to, for example, skip directories containing only large number of data files and instead sync a single tarball containing these files).
 2. Run the command `crontab -e` to open your cron table, this should open a file in your editor which will be blank if you've never used cron before.
-3. Add a line like `0 2 * * * /home/username/backup.sh` to this file, replacing the path with the appropriate path to your backup script.
-This line will run the backup every day at 2am.
+3. Add a line like `0 2 1 * * /home/username/backup.sh` to this file, replacing the path with the appropriate path to your backup script.
+This line will run the backup on the first of each month at 2am.
 For syntax of these schedulers, see e.g. [this page](https://crontab.guru).